adap/flower/baselines/FedMLB/README.md

 # this will generate the setting for 4. (see above)
 python -m FedMLB.main dataset_config.alpha_dirichlet=0.6 total_clients=500
 ```
+Note that, to reproduce those settings, we leverage the .txt files
+contained in the`client_data` folder in this project.
+Such files store
+the specific id of examples in the dataset that are associated with a specific client.
+For example, the file `client_data/cifar100/balanced/dirichlet0.3_clients100.txt` contains the
+examples for the default setting of this repository.
+Note that those files are provided by the authors themselves.

+After having generated the setting, simulations can be run.
 The default configuration for `FedMLB.main` uses (1.), and can be run with the following:

 ```bash